hossamelneily/nexchange/readme_wercker.md

 In the current config, when the app is deployed to a target, is does not have the database server automatically created, therefore **is expected that a database container is up and running  when the app container starts**.

 Currently, the database container is running an instance of [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/) image (the same one used in dev and build steps).
-At the production server this container was started with the folowing line:
+The data is saved on the host at the */data/database* directory (docker automatically creates it when the container starts for the first time).
+At the production and stagging servers this container was started with the folowing line:
 `docker run --name nexchange-db -v /data/database:/var/lib/postgresql/data -e POSTGRES_PASSWORD=a071fd4b1aac00497d4c561e530b5738 -e POSTGRES_USER=nexchange -e POSTGRES_DB=nexchange -d mdillon/postgis`

 ----